Where To Stay in Iceland: A Regional Guide to the Best Stays

 On the other end of the scale are some very affordable and charming hostels.
 Akureyri Backpackers and the Hafnarstraeti Hostel are centrally located, reasonably priced, and very welcoming.

 As with Reykjavik, the rest of this article could detail all the options between the higher and lower ends of the market.
-There are many other guesthouses, hotels, and even cottages available in Akureyri and several nearby campsites.
+Many other guesthouses, hotels, and even cottages are available in Akureyri and several nearby campsites.

 Where To Stay Near Lake Myvatn

-Akureyri, however, is not the only place to stay in this region.
-There are also great accommodation options by Lake Myvatn, with its serene waters, surrounded by sites like the Namafjall geothermal area and dramatic Dimmuborgir lava formations.
+However, Akureyri is not the only place to stay in this region.
+There are also great accommodations near Lake Myvatn, with its serene waters, surrounded by sites like the Namafjall Geothermal Area and dramatic Dimmuborgir lava formations.

 Fosshotel Myvatn and Hotel Laxa are great hotels in the area, all in breathtaking locations with modern amenities.
 Many cabins are available to rent, such as the Loulundur Cabin, where you are even more integrated into the landscape.